joker-119/ExiledGaming/README.md

 	- 40% HCZ Armory, otherwise MicroHID room.
 1 shot per clip, 750% normal E-11 damage Long Barrel, Sniper scope and no 3rd attachment.
 Attachments on this weapon cannot be changed.

 - `[TG-119]` This gun is also modified to fire self-injecting projectile darts.
 When fired at a hostile target, it will tranquilize them, rendering them unconscious for several seconds.
 	- 50% GR-18, 80% Locked room by 173 spawn.
 Not guaranteed to spawn.
-2 shots per clip.
+	- 2 shots per clip.
 0 damage.
 5sec tranq duration.
-Causes victim to drop all items.
-SCPs have 40% chance to resist.
+	- Causes victim to drop all items.
+	- SCPs have 40% chance to resist.
 SCP-173 immune.
-Humans who are repeatidly tranq'd in a short time have an exponentially higher chance to resist each time it succeeds.
+	- Humans who are repeatedly tranq'd in a short time will have an increased resistance to the effect, making it last a shorter time.

 - `[Rock]` This is a rock.
 Left-click to melee someone in the face with it.
 Left-click to toss it a short distance.
 	- Is a SCP-018.
 Spawns in a random locker.
 Melee hit: 10dmg Throw hit: 20dmg.
 Does not bounce when thrown.
-Hynx's favorite item.

 - `[SCP-1499]` The gas mask that teleports you to another dimension, when you put it on.
 	- 10% inside MicroHID.
 You are returned to where you used the item when you try to drop it in the "dimension", or after 15sec.

 - `[SCP-714]` A coin that, when held in your hand, makes you invulnerable to SCP-049 and SCP-049-2.
 However, as you hold the coin, your stamina will slowly drain.
 If you run out, your health will start to drain.
-	- 50% in 049 Armory.
+	- 50% chance to spawn in a random locker.

 - `[AM-119]` Pills that, when consumed, make you forget SCP-096's face if you have recently seen it.
 Removing you from being one of his targets, with some side effects.
 	- Spawns in locked room behind 096 spawn.
 Gives you "Amnesia" effect for 10s after use.